 I always felt I could go talk to my tutors about any problems I had and always got extra help when I needed it.
 If it wasn’t for the care and encouragement of my lecturers I couldn’t have progressed as far as I have done!

 More about Vicky

 "The equipment and variety of animals available to learn with was really impressive.
-Everything from large farm and equine to tiny lizards and insects where on site to experience working with which allowed students to determine into which field of nursing they most enjoyed."
+Everything from large farm and equine to tiny lizards and insects were on site to experience working with, which allowed students to determine which field of nursing they most enjoyed."

 "The best part for me was the campus.
 It’s smaller than the other campus’s and everyone is doing an animal / environmental type course so everyone has similar interests.
-You tend to know everyone on site as there are only around 300 campus rooms and it’s a great family feel.
-The sports teams were great – I was a netball captain and social security in my time and loved the Wednesday nights out in Nottingham Centre doing the pub crawl to the club Ocean all in fancy dress!
+You tend to know everyone on site and it’s a great family feel.
+The sports teams were great – I was a netball captain and social secretary in my time and loved the Wednesday nights out in Nottingham!
 I have made friends for life on the sports teams, in my flat and on my course."